homanchou/xr/book/build-your-own-webvr-site.md

 </h1>
 ```

 Now it looks a little better.
-I am not a CSS guru, but they say the utility classes that come with CSS help folk to learn CSS even better.
+I am not a CSS guru, but they say the utility classes that ship with tailwind help folks to learn CSS even better.
 Whatevs, I'm hoping Google or ChatGPT or Codeium (vscode plugin for AI completion) can help me write tailwind.

 For now let's at least have a basic link on our homepage link over to our rooms index page so that we can pick a room and jump into it: